-A. Submittals
+A. Submittals.

-- 1. Follow the General Provisions (Requirements) and Covenants as well as the additional requirements listed below.
-All of the following must be submitted within 30 days after awarding of the contract for the project.
-Verify the method of submittal with the Jurisdiction. - 2.
+- 1. All of the following must be submitted within 30 days after awarding of the contract for the project.
+Verify the method of submittal with the Contracting Authority. - 2.
 Schedule of Unit Prices: Submit a completed schedule of unit prices.
 Estimates of the work performed on the project will be made by the Jurisdiction and the unit costs will be used to prepare progress payments to the Contractor. - 3.
 Material and Equipment List: Submit a completed list of materials and equipment to the Jurisdiction for written approval before any equipment or materials are ordered. - 4.
 Contractor Certification: Submit the name(s) and contact information of the International Municipal Signal Association (IMSA) Level II Certified Traffic Signal Technician(s) working on the project and a copy of their IMSA certificate. - 5.
 Shop Drawings: Submit shop drawings for traffic signal poles and structures to be furnished on the project.
-Submit catalog cuts and manufacturer's specifications for all items in the equipment list.
+Submit catalog cuts and manufacturer's specifications for all items in the equipment list. - B. Special Requirements.

-B. Special Requirements

 - 1. The installation of the traffic control signals and appurtenances shall comply with the current edition of the MUTCD as adopted by the Iowa DOT. - 2.
-The Contractor shall be responsible for ONE CALL locates of the fiber cables installed under this project until acceptance of the project by the City. - The Contractor shall coordinate with the City for splice connections of the fiber into the existing fiber optic system.
+The Contractor shall be responsible for ONE CALL locates of the fiber cables installed under this project until acceptance of the project by the City. - 3.
+The Contractor shall coordinate with the City for splice connections of the fiber into the existing fiber optic system.
 The Contractor to supply fiber optic wiring diagram as-built drawings.
 The Contractor shall maintain accurate quantities of the splices and terminations at each location during the project.

-154009a.02 MATERIALS.
+154019a.02 MATERIALS.

-A. Underground
+A. Underground.

-- 1. Handhole:
+1. Handhole:

-- a General

-- i.
-Cable Hooks: Provide four galvanized steel cable hooks with a minimum diameter of 3/8 inch and a minimum length of 5 inches.

-ii.
-Granular Base: Comply with the following gradations; however, the Engineer may authorize a change in gradation, subject to materials available locally at the time of construction.
+- 1) Cable Hooks: Provide four galvanized steel cable hooks with a minimum diameter of 3/8 inch and a minimum length of 5 inches. - 2) Granular Base: Comply with the following gradations; however, the Engineer may authorize a change in gradation, subject to materials available locally at the time of construction.